-Buy one get one free deals are the most popular promotion amongst shoppers.
+Buy-one-get-one-free deals are the most popular promotion amongst shoppers.

 Price promotions and other offers are a vital part of many firms’ sales strategies.
-But buy one get one free is just one of a range of potential techniques.
-Here is a roundup of some of the most effective.
+But buy-one-get-one-free is just one of a range of potential techniques.
+Here is a round-up of some of the most effective.

 So-called Bogof deals are, as the research shows, still very effective sales tools.
 But they are, of course, not suitable for every business.
 They tend to work well in businesses that are selling consumables – and particularly in those that are selling items that are likely to be used quickly.
-Buy one get one free deals are unlikely, however, to work particularly well if you are selling boilers – or, indeed, if you work in the service sector.
+Buy-one-get-one-free deals are unlikely, however, to work particularly well if you are selling boilers – or, indeed, if you work in the service sector.
 Bogof deals are a potentially good way of boosting sales, but you need to think carefully about whether or not they are right for your business.

 Voucher deals have put in a strong performance over the last couple of years.
 Spurred on, perhaps, by the rise of group-buying voucher sites like Groupon, consumers have been increasingly keen to take advantage of voucher offers since 2009.

 If you are considering offering a voucher promotion, you should think about how best to make it work in your business.
 As with all sales techniques, there is no one-size-fits-all solution.
 You should consider factors such as the frequency with which you expect customers to return to your shop.
 If, for example, the products you sell are only likely to be re-bought once every few years, a voucher for money off their next purchase is unlikely to be much of an incentive.
 On the other hand if you are selling milk, this offer might seem rather more appealing.
 You should also remember that vouchers needn’t just offer money off.
 Instead, they might entitle the holder to a multibuy discount or another related promotion.